 Since they established diplomatic relations upon Kuwait’s independence in 1961, the U.S. and Kuwait have enjoyed a long history of friendship and cooperation, rooted in shared values, democratic traditions, and institutional relationships.
 From 2003, Kuwait provided the main platform for U.S. and coalition operations in Iraq, and has played a similar role in the fight against ISIS.
 A member of the Global Coalition to Defeat ISIS, it hosts the headquarters of Combined Joint Task Force – Operation Inherent Resolve.
 Kuwait is also an important partner in U.S. counterterrorism efforts, including efforts to block financing of terrorist groups.

 The U.S. provides no development assistance to Kuwait.
 The United States provides military and defense technical support to Kuwait through Foreign Military Sales as well as commercial sales.
 U.S. personnel assist the Kuwait military with training, education, and readiness.

 Bilateral Economic Relations

-The U.S. and Kuwaiti governments have signed a trade and investment framework agreement, providing a forum to address mutual trade concerns and needed economic reforms.
-The U.S. is Kuwait's largest supplier of goods and services, and Kuwait is one of the United States’ largest markets in the Middle East.
-Provided their prices are reasonable, U.S. firms have a competitive advantage in many areas requiring advanced technology, such as oil field equipment and services, electric power generation and distribution equipment, telecommunications gear, consumer goods, and military equipment.
+The U.S. signed trade and investment framework agreements with Kuwait in 2004 and with the Gulf Cooperation Council, of which Kuwait is a member, in 2012, providing a forum to address mutual trade concerns and economic reforms.
+The U.S. is one of Kuwait’s largest suppliers of goods and services, and Kuwait is one of the United States’ largest markets in the Middle East.
+While competing on price can be challenging, U.S. firms do have a competitive advantage when it comes to the provision of advanced technology, especially in the fields of oil field equipment and services, power generation and distribution, telecommunications systems, automobiles, certain other consumer goods, and military equipment.